816.792.2360

 • Total monthly debt payments: $3,150

-• Debt to income ratio: 45 percent
+• Debt-to-income ratio: 45 percent

 This ratio helps lenders evaluate how much financial capacity remains for mortgage repayment.

-Debts Included in the DTI Calculation
+What Debts Are Included in the DTI Calculation?

-Most lenders include several types of obligations when calculating debt to income ratios.
+Most lenders include several types of obligations when calculating debt-to-income ratios.

 • Mortgage payments